The economy in Germany is tipping: Now a recession is looming - Breaking Latest News

 Actually, Germany seemed to have weathered the economic shocks caused by the Ukraine war quite well.
 But suddenly the economy turns.

 Suddenly the German economy threatens to slide into a recession.
-Recent data on production, orders and sentiment are alarmingly bad.
+Recent data on production, orders and sentiment are alarmingly bad – especially in manufacturing.

 This week important economic data will provide information on how things will continue – and whether Germany is even already in recession.